 Popular wisdom tells us that “Two heads are better than one”.
-So imagine the result if you gather five or six heads in order to find solutions, exchange ideas, build relationships, to encourage you and to keep each other motivated.
+So imagine the result if you gather five or six heads to find solutions, exchange ideas, build relationships, encourage you, and to keep each other motivated.
 In 1937, Napoleon Hill was already talking about this in his book “Think and Grow Rich”.
 You don’t have to choose them from your area of activity.
 This will offer you new perspectives on your projects.

 - Take Your Own Advice

 “All the resources we need can be found in our own mind.”
 Theodore Roosevelt